 There are a number of preprint servers for the health and life sciences where you can submit your own preprint, or read, download, and comment on preprints that have been shared.
-Uploaded content is screened for appropriateness, plagiarism, and health or security risks before being publicly posted.
-Most sites assign DOIs (a unique digital object identifier) to each preprint.
+Uploaded content undergoes a basic screening for appropriateness, plagiarism, and health or security risks before being publicly posted.
+Most sites assign DOIs (a unique digital object identifier) to each preprint, and some sites allow updated versions to be uploaded.

 - arXiv (physics, math, computer science, quantitative biology, statistics) arXiv was the first preprint server and has over 1.5 million preprints started in 1991 and hosted by Cornell University.
 Pronounced "archive", and the inspiration for the naming of several subsequent servers.